-GCE A Level: BCC and two further passes to include English and Maths at GCSE grade 5/C if not held at A Level.
+GCE A Level Year 1 entry: BCC and two further passes to include English and Maths at GCSE grade 5/C if not held at A Level.

 Irish Leaving Certificate Higher: H2H3H3H3 and two further passes to include English and Maths at grade O3 or above if not held at Higher.

-IB Diploma: 27 to include a pass in Standard Level English and Maths at grade 4 or above if not held at Higher Level.
+IB Diploma Year 1 entry: 27 to include a pass in Standard Level English and Maths at grade 4 or above if not held at Higher Level.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs / NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.